Motorway (brand): History

 In November 2021, Motorway raised $190m in a Series C funding round co-led by Index Ventures and ICONIQ Growth, valuing the business at over $1bn and seeing the company become a unicorn startup.
 The press went on to report that by mid-2022, they had started selling more than 1,000 cars a day.

 In February 2023, articles in car trade press revealed that Motorway reached £1.7bn ($2.1bn) in used car sales in 2022, doubling its annual revenue year-on-year.
 In May 2023, coverage in dealer press publications revealed that Motorway had launched Motorway Pay to its dealer network, an industry-first payments service to save time and reduce money transfer issues when dealers buy vehicles privately.

+During the same year it also acquired Total Car Check (TCC), a UK-based car checking service.
+The check allows for information to be found about any used car, covering various categories.
+It was suggested the acquisition would allow Motorway to offer more thorough used car checks as standard, reducing potential issues in their auction process.

+At the end of 2023, Motorway announced one of its largest sponsorship deals to date, signing a two-year deal with TNT Sports as the sponsor of its football coverage.

-In June 2024, Business Leader stated that Motorway handled £2.2bn ($2.82bn) worth of transactions in 2023.
+In 2024, Business Leader stated that Motorway handled £2.2bn ($2.82bn) worth of transactions in 2023.
+In the same year the company reported revenue had increased to £66 million for 23/24 financial year.
+The firm's sales also grew substantially during this period, topping £2 billion in sales volume for the first time.
+According to City A.M., Motorway saw a total of £2.2 billion in sales transactions for the year in 2023.
 In October 2024, London Loves Business reported that Motorway's revenues had increased by 48% over the previous twelve months, based on the company's most recently filed accounts.